 Once initialized, multiple configuration files can use the directory if the files share the same backup directory location.

-- indicates the directory path and filename of the configuration file that you will reference when you restore.
+- indicates the directory path and filename of the configuration file.
 This file is located where you ran the backup utility.configuration_directory_path_filename

 - Back up Data Repository:/opt/vertica/bin/vbr.py --task backup --config-fileconfiguration_directory_path_filenameFor example:/opt/vertica/bin/vbr.py --task backup --config-file /home/vertica/vert-db-production.ini